ScotGovAnalysis/poverty-publications/README.md

   * website/persistent.Rmd
   * website/\_persistent_chapters/...

-* Run R/08_create_website.R again and repeat until happy
+* Run last line of R/08_create_website.R again and repeat until happy

-### 4. Create doc reports for briefing and download purposes - to do
+### 4. Create doc reports for briefing and download purposes - TO DO

 * Run ... to create main report docx .